Matt Hoyt

-Matt Hoyt (October 13, 1975 – August 14, 2021) was an American independent director, voice actor, writer, and musician, from San Diego, California.
-Hoyt was best known for his music videos for the bands Pinback, The Blackheart Procession, Goblin Cock, & Paradise Boys.
-Hoyt was the founder of WormwoodFilms.com.
-Hoyt also co-owned the San Diego restaurant and bar Starlite with local music scene impresario Tim Mays and musician Steve Poltz.
-Hoyt is a frequent collaborator with artist Jason Sherry.
-Matt Hoyt and Jason Sherry have been developing Talk Talk Show, an all green green-screen absurdist television show taped in front of a live studio audience.
+Matthew Hoyt (October 13, 1975 – August 14, 2021) was an American music video and film director, voice actor, writer, and musician best known for music videos of the bands Pinback, The Blackheart Procession, Goblin Cock and co-owning the San Diego restaurant and bar Starlite.

-Career
+Life and career

+Hoyt went to Valhalla High School.
+He graduated from San Francisco State University with an English degree before earning a Master's degree in film from San Diego State University.
 Hoyt began directing music videos and short films after college.
 His work as an independent director led to work in advertising as a voice actor.
-He worked as the assistant literary manager at the Magic Theatre in San Francisco, CA for two seasons.
-As a musician, Matt played guitar and sang for the San Diego band Papillon, he was also the lead singer of Turkey Mallet.
-Turkey Mallet also featured guitarist Dustin Boyer.
+As a musician, Matt played guitar and sang for the San Diego band Papillon.
+He was also the lead singer of Turkey Mallet featuring guitarist Dustin Boyer.
 Hoyt booked and promoted live music for the all-ages concert venue The Soul Kitchen in El Cajon, California from 1994 to 1996.
-He promoted shows for bands such as Bikini Kill, Unwound, Three Mile Pilot, Jimmy Eat World, Blink-182, and more.
-In 2004, Hoyt collaborated with the band The Blackheart Procession to direct The Tropics of Love, a 70-minute visual accompaniment DVD for the band's full-length record Amore del Tropico.
+He co-owned the San Diego restaurant and bar Starlite with Tim Mays and Steve Poltz and developed Talk Talk, an all green green-screen absurdist television show with Jason Sherry that was taped in front of a live studio audience.